tigerfarm/tfptaskrouter/README.md

 + WK1ab6ad88a07a856306c88ccaab3aa56a : edith : Offline
 + WKb9302b30213ee6a76c10cf8b4cf94612 : dave : Unavailable

-The task voice queue is empty.
+The task voice queue is empty because the caller is now in a conference call.
 $ node voiceQueueList.js
 ++ Get voice queue list.
 +  DateCreated:Sep 23 2020  SID:QU362afc106606164d74151aa4750a3160 currentSize:0    maxSize:100 friendlyName:WW1a2796889d5420ee5e715bf2ae460a99 averageWaitTime:0